Vutivi/alpha_blog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is app was built as part of improving my skills in Ruby on Rails.
+It is a blog sharing site that also allows for following of bloggers, it is hosted on Heroku on this link: https://udemy-alphablog.herokuapp.com/

 Things you may want to cover:

-* Ruby version

-* System dependencies
+* This app was built with ruby 2.5.1 and rails 5.2.2

+Configuration
+* git clone git@github.com:Vutivi/alpha_blog.git
-* Configuration
+* cd alpha_blog

-* Database creation
+* bundle

-* Database initialization
+* rake db:create

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* rake db:migrate

-* ...
+* rails s